Segmentations

 An external system that requests information in PIM must state the value of each dimension.

-For example: Some external system requesting information might be a webshop (Channel dimension) that operates in Denmark (Market dimension) and the end user is using a tablet (Device dimension) and is physically located in Denmark and speaks Danish (Translation culture dimension).
+For example: Some external system requesting information might be an online store (Channel dimension) that operates in Denmark (Market dimension) and the end user is using a tablet (Device dimension) and is physically located in Denmark and speaks Danish (Translation culture dimension).

 The external system can request a view of a product catalogue item targeted to the segmentation that is defined by those four dimensions.